ImBearChild/tarpitd.py/docs/index.md

 - **HTTP Endless Header:** To combat a malicious HTTP client, tarpitd.py might maintain a connection by slowly transmitting an endless HTTP header.
 This response keeps the client effectively trapped. (`http_endless_header`)
 - **HTML Bomb:** Alternatively, tarpitd.py can be configured to send a malicious HTML payload that overloads the client's HTML parser, further exhausting its resources. (`http_deflate_html_bomb`)
-- **SSH Transport Hold:** In order to fight against brute-force attackers, tarpitd.py will perform SSH handshake slowly, and send useless message to keep connection open. (`ssh_trans_hold`)
+- **SSH Transport Hold:** In order to fight against brute-force attackers, tarpitd.py will perform SSH handshake slowly, and send harmless message to keep connection open. (`ssh_trans_hold`)

 Since different response patterns yield different effects—and clients may react in varied ways—tarpitd.py supports multiple tarpit strategies even for a single protocol.